s-shemmee/Python-101/Projects/Variables/README.md

 print(name, "the total will be", total)
 ```

-> Tip: Sublime will suggest variables for you to fill in, and if you hit Tab, it will auto-complete them.
+> Tip: Vs code will suggest variables for you to fill in, and if you hit Tab, it will auto-complete them.

 - When you run the file: